-- 1. A baccalaureate or higher degree. - 2.
-Completion of an approved program of professional education, including student teaching and coursework in reading methods with a grade point average of 3.0 or higher. - 3.
-Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST).

-- 4. Demonstrated subject matter competency through completion of an approved waiver program (Liberal Studies, Emphasis in Education) or passing scores on the PRAXIS Multiple Subject Assessment for Teachers (MSAT) (must have scores taken within five years prior to recommendation). - 5.
-Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
-(Courses are listed in the section of this catalog on "Graduation Requirements," IV.
+- 1. A baccalaureate or higher degree. - Completion of an approved program of professional education, including student teaching and coursework in reading methods with a grade point average of 3.0 or higher. - Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST). - 4.
+Demonstrated subject matter competency through completion of an approved waiver program (Liberal Studies) or passing scores on the PRAXIS Multiple Subject Assessment for Teachers (MSAT) (must have scores taken within five years prior to recommendation). - Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
+(Courses are listed in the section of this bulletin on "Graduation Requirements," IV.
 American Institutions Requirement, B.2.
-United States Constitution.) - 6.
-California Education Code Section 44283 requires candidates for initial preliminary or clear Multiple Subject Teaching Credentials pass the Reading Instruction Competence Assessment (RICA).
-The purpose is to ensure candidates for Multiple Subject Teaching Credentials possess knowledge and skills important for provision of effective reading instruction to students.
-RICA requirement applies to candidates who do not complete all current credential requirements prior to October 1, 1998, and must be fulfilled by candidates who are recommended by accredited California colleges or universities. candidates who are recommended by district internship programs, and candidates who apply directly to the California Commission on Teacher Credentialing (CCTC).
+United States Constitution.)